datprs2k1/zalominiapp/docs/color-migration-guide.md

 ## 🎯 Migration Overview

-✅ **Migration Status: COMPLETED** - All layout components have been successfully migrated to the unified medical color system.
+This guide helps you migrate from the old color system to the new unified medical color system.

-This guide documents the migration process and serves as a reference for future development.
 The migration ensures consistency, accessibility, and maintainability across the entire application.

 ## 📋 Pre-Migration Checklist